helixhorned/ljremarkable/README.md

   Several C declarations for use with the LuaJIT FFI are obtained directly from a header of the "legacy C implementation" of that project.

+- For the input event injection functionality, source code of the [`xdotool`](https://github.com/jordansissel/xdotool) utility was consulted and parts were ported.

 - Portions of this software are copyright (C) 1996-2020 The FreeType Project ([www.freetype.org](https://www.freetype.org)).
 All rights reserved.